ButterflyLion/ISE-Software-Testing-Room-Booking-Project/README.md

 - Tamara: 35%<br>
 I set up the database, wrote the executable sql script to create the tables and wrote the sample data to fill the tables with.
 I also started the flask application and the layout of the current website.
 I documented these steps in the Setup Guide.
 Next I attempted to mock a database but this proved more challenging than expected so I did integration testing instead and left mocking until last.
 I never did get around to completely finish the mocking as there were connection errors.<br>
 - Conor: 15%<br>
+I wrote html code for the start of the project.
+This includes the login page and the homepage of the project.
+It didn't end up being used in our project but it gave a basis for our html files.
+I did coverage testing and mutation testing.
+The coverage testing involves testing the effectiveness of the unit tests and i generated a html report of the coverage.
+I also did mutation testing which was particularly a challenge but our tests passed them well.<br>

 ## Team Members: Pardis Norouzi, Tamara Orosz & Conor Glynn